Skip to main content

 The houses at Helleren

-From the viewing point at Tunnelstuo, the distance is short to the two houses with a location out of the ordinary.
-The houses are literally built under the mountainside so that the mountain forms a natural shelter – they do not have roof thatching - simply because they are protected by the mountain.
+From the viewing point at Tunnelstuo, the distance is short to the two houses with the location is out of the ordinary.
+The houses are built under the mountainside so that the mountain forms a natural shelter – they do not have roofs, simply because they are protected by the mountain.
 They are several hundred years old, and archaeologists have found the remains of people living here from 6,000 years back in time.
 The houses are today on heritage-listed grounds.
-They are open for visitors, however, pay attention to the fact that they are not dimensioned for a lot of visitors at a time.
+They are not open for visitors; however, you can walk up to the houses.

 War history at the Jøssingfjord